– 10 min read

 Alternatively, an ironic overstatement makes something insignificant sound like a bigger deal than it is to highlight how minor it is.
 Statements like these are figurative language and are the opposite of their literal meaning.

-Say you go for a job interview, but it’s a trainwreck because you spill coffee on your brand-new suit, you’re 20 minutes late, and you forget the interviewer’s name.
-Your partner asks you how it went and you say, “Aced it — best interview of my life.”
-That’s an ironic overstatement.
+Say you go for a job interview, but it’s a trainwreck because you spill coffee on your brand-new suit, are 20 minutes late, and forget the interviewer’s name.
+Your partner asks you how it went and you say, “Aced it, best interview of my life” –– that’s an ironic overstatement.

-If verbal irony sounds like it’s pretty familiar, it’s because sarcasm is actually a form of verbal irony.
+If verbal irony sounds like it’s pretty familiar, it’s because sarcasm is actually a form of verbal irony (more on that later.)

 A favorite in many famous movies and books, dramatic irony is a literary device where the reader or spectator knows critical information but the characters don’t.